himanshuth2005/Omega_Hackers/README.md

 ## Instructions

-1. Launch the game.

-2. Choose the difficulty level (Easy, Medium, or Hard).

-3. Click the "Start" button to begin the game.
+1. Starting the Game: Upon starting the game, players will be presented with a category selection menu where they can choose from Planets, Galaxies, or Stars.

-4. Enter a letter into the text entry field and press Enter or click the "Guess" button.
+2. Guessing the Word: After selecting a category, players must guess the hidden word related to that category.
+They can do this by entering a single letter at a time into the       text entry field and pressing the "Guess" button or hitting the Enter key.

-5. Continue guessing letters until you reveal the entire planet name or exhaust your attempts.

-6. After completing the game, you can start a new game by clicking the "Start" button again or reset the current game with the "Reset" button.
+3. Attempts: Players have a limited number of attempts to guess the word.
+Each incorrect guess will decrease the number of attempts remaining.
+If players run out of attempts,       the game ends.

+4. Winning: If players successfully guess all the letters in the word within the allotted attempts, they win the game.
+They will be congratulated and their score will be            displayed.

+5. Categories: The game includes three categories: Planets, Galaxies, and Stars.
+Players can select a category at the beginning of each game.

 ## Game Rules